 "If the organizers had a shred of decency they would simply cancel these demonstrations," Justice Minister Heiko Maas told the Bild newspaper.
 "It's simply disgusting how the people behind these protests are trying to exploit the despicable crimes in Paris."

-Counter protests against anti-Muslim sentiment have seen seen soaring support across Germany, however, with 100,000 marching
+Counter protests against anti-Muslim sentiment have seen seen soaring support across Germany, however, with 100,000 marching on Monday night.

 Elsewhere, Swiss members of Pegida plan to march in February, and activists have called for spin-off groups in Austria and Scandinavia, reported the AFP news agency.